Dr Hannah Ryley

 At Balliol, I teach medieval papers in the first and second years, and an introductory language paper in the first year.
 Beyond my tutoring, I continue to support Balliol students throughout their degree as part of the English team in college - especially any students who choose the Course II route through the second and third years.

-I have a range of teaching experience, including tutoring Oxford undergraduate papers in: English Language (Prelims Paper 1), Early Medieval English (Prelims Paper 2), Middle English (Final Honours School Paper 2), specialist papers in Old English and lyric (Course II Papers 1 and 2), as well as supervising dissertations and teaching visiting students.
+I have a range of teaching experience, including tutoring Oxford undergraduate papers in: English language (Prelims Paper 1), Old English (Prelims Paper 2), Middle English (Final Honours School Paper 2), and specialist papers in Old English and lyric for the Course II pathway.
+I co-taught with Dr Nick Perkins a third-year option: 'Seeing through texts: the visual and material in late-medieval literature' (Final Honours School, Paper 6).
+I also enjoy teaching visiting students and have supervised undergraduate dissertations on a variety of topics.

 For the English Faculty in Oxford, I co-convene a final-year undergraduate paper 'Seeing Through Texts: the Visual and Material in Late Medieval Literature' with Dr Nick Perkins (Final Honours School Paper 6), and I have delivered lectures on material texts and ecocriticism.
 I particularly enjoy incorporating material culture and manuscripts into my teaching.